pawelgrzybek/pawelgrzybek.com/content/posts/2021-04-01-from-express-to-fastify-in-node-js.md

 photo: "2021-04-01.jpg"
 ---

-I have been building Node.js applications for years, and until now, [Express](https://expressjs.com) was my preference for creating a server.
-It has been almost two years since this framework has been updated, and a lot of new great tools came around since then.
-I recently tried [Fastify](https://www.fastify.io) for the first time, and it took me no longer than a few minutes to decide to make a switch.
-Let me share with you a few main reasons.
+I've been building Node.js applications for years, and until now, [Express](https://expressjs.com) was my preference for building a server.
+It has been almost two years since this framework has been updated, and a lot of new great tools have come around since then.
+I recently tried [Fastify](https://www.fastify.io) for the first time, and it took me no longer than a few minutes to decide to make the switch.
+Let me share with you a few of the main reasons.

 ## Absurd performance

-Fastify with speed almost as good as native `http.Server` outperforms other frameworks by a significant margin.
-Due to call stack reduced to a necessary minimum, advanced [radix tree](https://en.wikipedia.org/wiki/Radix_tree) based routing algorithm called "find-my-way" and JSON serialization achieved by the [fast-json-stringify](https://github.com/fastify/fast-json-stringify), it can handle twice more load than Express.
+Fastify, with performance almost as good as native `http.Server` outperforms other frameworks by a significant margin.
+Due to the call stack reduced to a necessary minimum, advanced [radix tree](https://en.wikipedia.org/wiki/Radix_tree) based routing algorithm called "find-my-way" and JSON serialization achieved by the [fast-json-stringify](https://github.com/fastify/fast-json-stringify), it can handle twice more load than Express.

-At this point, you may expect some numbers to prove it, so I run two equivalent servers that output the same piece of JSON through load test using [Vegeta](https://github.com/tsenart/vegeta).
+At this point you may expect some numbers to prove it, so I run two equivalent servers that output the same piece of JSON through load test using [Vegeta](https://github.com/tsenart/vegeta).
 As mentioned before, Fastify outperforms Express in every single factor.

 ```
 vegeta attack -duration=10s -rate=0 -max-workers=1 | vegeta report